ECronin1973/programming-for-data-analytics/assignments/README.md

 ![Weighted KDE of age by sex - assignment 05](plots/assignment05-age-kde.png)
 _Weighted KDE computed from the single-year age counts; this non-parametric curve reveals the actual shape of the distribution (skew, modes, tails) that a simple bell curve may miss._

-**Interpretation**: Use the KDE as the primary visual check for the real distribution shape.
-Use the bell-curve as a compact parametric summary.
-If the KDE shows strong skew or multiple peaks, prefer the KDE for interpretation and reporting.
+**Interpretation**: The KDE should be used as the primary visual check because it reflects the real distribution shape.
+The bell curve is useful as a concise parametric summary, but if the KDE shows strong skew or multiple peaks, then the KDE gives a more accurate picture for interpretation and reporting.

----

 ## 📊 Age Difference Analysis

-The notebook also computes:

-- Absolute difference in population count between sexes at each age
-- Which sex has a greater count at each age ('Male', 'Female', or 'Equal')
+Another part of the notebook looked at the differences between males and females across single-year age groups.
+For each age, I calculated the absolute difference in population count and identified which sex had the greater number (‘Male’, ‘Female’, or ‘Equal’).

-This is exported to `assignment05_age_difference_by_sex.csv` and supports further visualisation or reporting.
+The results were exported to assignment05_age_difference_by_sex.csv, which makes it easy to use the data for further visualisation or reporting.

----

 ## 📦 Output Files

+The notebook produced several outputs, both CSV tables and plots, to keep the analysis reproducible and clear:

 | Filename                                      | Description                                      |
 |----------------------------------------------|--------------------------------------------------|